saucelabs/sauce-school/codelabs/Module3_APITesting.md

 <!--![https://www.youtube.com/embed/aRC6WkmFfzc](https://youtu.be/aRC6WkmFfzc) -->

 There are two ways to create a test with the API tool, from a payload (the response) when you make an API call, or from a spec file from a tool such as [swagger.io](https://swagger.io/) or Postman.
-[Follow these steps to quickly create your first test](https://apifortress.com/doc/create-a-test-quickly/)
+[Follow these steps to quickly create your first test](https://docs.saucelabs.com/api-testing/quick-start)

-### From An API Response payload.
+### From An API Response Payload.
-Simply use the HTTP Client from your test editing dashboard to auto generate a functional test in API Fortress.
+Simply use the HTTP Client from your test editing dashboard to auto generate a functional API test.

 <img src="assets/wp-content/uploads/2019/07/Screen-Shot-2019-07-01-at-12.02.21-PM.png" alt="Generate a Test" width="850"/>